adr/madr/docs/adr/0000-use-markdown-architectural-decision-records.md

 ## Decision Outcome

-* Chosen Alternative: madr
+* Chosen Alternative: MADR
-* The madr template is lean and fits our development style.
+* The MADR template is lean and fits our development style.

 <!-- Pros and cons of alternatives straight-forward to elicit and therefore not captured. -->